MisterGrimalkin/oschii/README.md

 Setting `invert` to `true` will swap the behaviour of HIGH and LOW.

 Once the Sensor has sent its value, it will ignore subsequent pin changes for `bounceFilter` milliseconds.

+NOTE: When resistor mode is `"up"`, the behaviour of HIGH and LOW will be automatically inverted.
+You can re-invert using the `invert` flag.

 ### `"receivers": [ ... ]`